On Vector Spaces with Formal Infinite Sums: Orthogonality, Smallness, and Reflectivity

-\begin{defn} A (pre-)factorization system $(\cE, \cM)$ in which both $\cE$ and $\cM$ have the 3-for-2 property is called \emph{(pre-)torsion theory} (see \cite[]{Rosicky_Tholen_2008}, in \cite[]{cassidy1985reflective} it has slightly different definition which is equivalent in Abelian categories, \cite[Thm~8.20]{cassidy1985reflective}).
-For a (pre-)torsion theory $(\cE, \cM)$, the classes $\Free(\cM)$ and $\Tors(\cE)$ are called respectively \emph{class of the torsion free objects} and \emph{class of the torsion objects}. \end{defn}
+\begin{definition} A (pre-)factorization system $(\cE, \cM)$ in which both $\cE$ and $\cM$ have the 3-for-2 property is called a \emph{(pre-)torsion theory} (see \cite[4.4]{rosicky2008factorization}; in \cite[p.~21]{cassidy1985reflective} it has different definition which is essentially equivalent in Abelian categories, \cite[Thm~8.20]{cassidy1985reflective}).
+For a (pre-)torsion theory $(\cE, \cM)$, the classes $\Free(\cM)$ and $\Tors(\cE)$ are called respectively \emph{class of the torsion-free objects} and \emph{class of the torsion objects}. \end{definition}